Big Narstie

-Tyrone Mark Lindo (born 16 November 1985), known by his stage name Big Narstie, is a British MC, author, rapper, singer, songwriter, comedian and television presenter.
+Tyrone Mark Lindo (born 16 November 1985), known by his stage name Big Narstie, is a British rapper, songwriter, comedian, television presenter, author and internet personality.
 He started his career in 2002 as a member of grime crew "N Double A," though he is better known for his solo work and as an internet personality performing comedy relating to grime music and the surrounding culture.
 He is also known for hosting his own chat show, The Big Narstie Show.

 Career

 2000s

 Narstie began his working life as a dog trainer in his home town of Lambeth.
 In 2007, Big Narstie signed to independent label, Dice Recordings.
 His track "Brushman" was also named RWD magazine's "Song of the Year".
 Sampling Coldplay, it was supported by personalities from multiple mainstream radio stations.

 Big Narstie has featured on records including Professor Green's "Before I Die Remix" and N-Dubz's "N-Dubz vs N.A.A", from their debut album Uncle B. Big Narstie continued to record and released BIG NARSTIE three other mixtapes: Mind of a Fat Guy, Drugs and Chicken, and I'm Betta Than U, which had guest appearances from Giggs, Scorcher, and Wretch 32.